manuelbomi/GCP-Vertex-AI-Application---Model-Training-and-Deployment-with-AutoML/README.md

  ![Image](https://github.com/user-attachments/assets/73e869a2-ff5c-4784-b358-995f3281dcd4)

-##### In this case, the person may not deposit since the model predicted a 'yes' by 35% and a 'no' 65%
+##### In this case, the person may not deposit since the model predicted a 'yes' by 35% and a 'no' by 65%

  ![Image](https://github.com/user-attachments/assets/1d41d8e5-b4b4-440d-b74c-37805ed79293)